SqeekyBassoonist/SOFTENNG_Main/README.md

 # SOFTENNG_Main

-Contains the Main Project for SOFTENNG 1 - Microservices are in separate repos
+Contains the Main Project for SOFTENNG 1

 ## Purpose